Tiffany D. Jackson

-Tiffany D. Jackson is a New York Times Bestselling American author of young adult fiction and a horror filmmaker, best known for her NAACP Image Award-nominated debut novel Allegedly.
+Tiffany D. Jackson is an American author and filmmaker.
+She writes young adult fiction and makes horror films.
+She is best known for her NAACP Image Award—nominated debut novel Allegedly.

 Personal life

 Jackson was born in New York and grew up in Brooklyn Heights.
 She states that she first started wanting to become a writer when she was four years old.

-Jackson attended Hendrick Hudson High School and Howard University, where she studied Film, and ultimately moved back to New York to obtain her master's degree in Media Studies from The New School University.
+Jackson attended Hendrick Hudson High School and Howard University, where she studied Film, and ultimately moved back to New York to obtain her master's degree in Media Studies from The New School.